Colton McKivitz: Professional career

 McKivitz was selected in the fifth round of the 2020 NFL draft with the 153rd pick by the San Francisco 49ers.
 The 49ers previously acquired the selection from the Miami Dolphins by trading Matt Breida to Miami.
 He made his NFL debut in Week 2 against the New York Jets, playing eight snaps on offense and five snaps on special teams.
-McKivitz made his first career start on November 29, 2020, lining up at right guard and playing all 72 of the 49ers offensive snaps in a 23-20 win over the Los Angeles Rams.
+McKivitz made his first career start on November 29, 2020, lining up at right guard and playing all 72 of the 49ers offensive snaps in a 23–20 win over the Los Angeles Rams.
 He was placed on the reserve/COVID-19 list by the team on December 16, 2020, and activated on December 25.

 On August 31, 2021, McKivitz was waived by the 49ers and re-signed to the practice squad the next day.
 He was promoted to the active roster on November 10, 2021.

 On March 10, 2022, McKivitz re-signed with the 49ers.
 McKivitz suffered a high ankle sprain in Week 4 and was placed on injured reserve on October 8, 2022.
 He was activated on November 12.

 On March 9, 2023, McKivitz signed a two-year contract extension with the 49ers.
+McKivitz replaced Mike McGlinchey as starter after McGlinchey departed in Free Agency for this Denver Broncos that summer.
+During the 2023 season McKivitz started all 17 games and was a starter in Super Bowl LVIII.
+The 49ers lost to the Chiefs 25–22 in overtime.

+On March 13, 2024, McKivitz signed a one-year, $7 million contract extension with the 49ers through the 2025 season.
+On September 8, 2025, McKivitz signed a three-year, $45 million contract extension with the 49ers that runs through the 2028 season.